-Positions covered by this agreement shall be eligible to participate in the Tuition Reimbursement program for law enforcement related courses.
-Advance approval for the course and institution by the Police Chief is required.
+Positions covered by this agreement shall be eligible to participate in the Tuition Reimbursement program for continuing education courses in pursuit of an Associate's, Bachelor's, Master's or Doctorate degree, from an accredited educational institution or for law enforcement related courses.

+Advance approval for any P.O.S.T. approved law enforcement related course by the Police Chief is required, no advanced approval is needed for coursework completed in pursuit of an educational degree.
 Courses must be taken outside of regular work hours.
-The reimbursement may apply to fees and books not to exceed \$500 per year.
-Reimbursement is to be made following satisfactory completion of the class with a grade of 2.0 or above on a 4-point scale.
+The reimbursement may apply to fees, books, and/or materials not to exceed \$500 per year.
+Reimbursement is to be made following satisfactory completion of the class upon receipt of a certificate (a photocopy is acceptable) or a printout showing a grade point average of 2.0 or above on a 4-point scale.